PhilippeDoucette/FCND-Controls-CPP/README.md

 ### Extra Challenge 1 (Optional) ###

-You will notice that initially these two trajectories are the same.
+`You will notice that initially these two trajectories are the same.
 Let's work on improving some performance of the trajectory itself.

-`1.
-Inspect the python script `traj/MakePeriodicTrajectory.py`.
+1. Inspect the python script ``traj/MakePeriodicTrajectory.py``.
 Can you figure out a way to generate a trajectory that has velocity (not just position) information?`

 In the function `LateralPositionControl`, I added `velCmd.x` and `velCmd.`y to the end of these lines...